kyma-project/istio/docs/contributor/adr/0017-support-for-gateway-api.md

 We will add support for Gateway API CRD installation and uninstallation in Istio CR.
 Feature will be experimental only for now.
 In the future it will be promoted outside the experimental.
 Istio controller will manage the lifecycle of the Gateway API CRD, which are properly labeled and hence managed by Istio module.
+The module never installs or removes Gateway API
+CRDs unless explicitly instructed to do so through this field.

 ### Istio Custom Resource configuration: